pydicom/pynetdicom/dev/_sources/examples/relevant_patient.rst.txt

     if assoc.is_established:
         # Use the C-FIND service to send the identifier
         responses = assoc.send_c_find(ds, GeneralRelevantPatientInformationQuery)
         for (status, identifier) in responses:
             if status:
                 print('C-FIND query status: 0x{0:04x}'.format(status.Status))

-                # If the status is 'Pending' then identifier is the C-FIND response
-                if status.Status in (0xFF00, 0xFF01):
-                    print(identifier)
             else:
                 print('Connection timed out, was aborted or received invalid response')